 5. Run Joint Exercises With Business Continuity (BC) Teams

 In our research, Forrester found that many business continuity and disaster recovery teams run all of their exercises separately and often fail even to communicate when they run exercises.
 However, you should aim to exercise the full BC and DR concurrently at least once per year.
 This is especially important if the data center is in the same location as the head office.

 6. Vary Exercise Types From Technical Tests to Walk-Throughs

 Interviewees told us that the majority of the time, exercises that didn’t go as planned actually struggled most with communication and employees’ understanding of their roles during the exercise.
 Non-technical exercises such as walk-throughs and tabletops will help make these processes go more smoothly.

-7. Make Sure to Test All IT Infrastructure Concurrently at Least Once Per Year
+7. Test All IT Infrastructure Concurrently at Least Once Per Year